9ou9ou/recette/README.md

 # We execute the migrations into the DB
 symfony console doctrine:migrations:migrate

-# We start the server
+# We start the server in background
-symfony console server:run
+symfony serve -d
 ```